Indian 10-rupee coin: 2019 design

 The fourth design of the ₹10 coin, minted since 2019, featured the Lion capital, the lettering "सत्यमेव जयते" in the center plug and the lettering "भारत" on left and "INDIA" on right on the outer ring.
 On the reverse side of the coin is the number 10 below the ₹ currency sign, the year of issue and eight stylized grain stalks.
-Designed with the help of student of National Institute of Design, Ahmedabad.
+It was designed with the help of Eemon Roy, a student of National Institute of Design, Ahmedabad.

 ₹10 coin

 Mintmark

 The mintmark is featured at the bottom on the obverse of the ₹10 coin.